6th LAb session. Friday 25th June, 2021. Landmarks in SALC Contexts. Thinking Back, Moving Forward.

 In addition to our own anniversary, we can also celebrate significant landmarks in the wider field.
 For example, Henri Holec’s classic book ‘Autonomy on foreign language learning’ was published 40 years ago in 1981.
 David Little published his well-referenced book ‘Learner autonomy 1: Definitions, issues and problems’ 30 years ago in 1991.
 In the same year, Anita Wenden also published her book ‘Learner strategies for learner autonomy.’
 Clearly 1991 was a significant year for learner autonomy as Benson published the first edition of his famous ‘sheep book’ or ‘Teaching and researching autonomy in language learning’ (this was updated and republished ten years after that in 2011).
 Turning more specifically to self-access, in 1999 David Gardner and Lindsay Miller published the milestone volume ‘Establishing self-access,’ and exactly thirty years ago, Susan Sheerin published a ‘state of the art’ paper on self-access in Language Learning.
 The (initially) rather niche field of self-access was later incorporated into the broader and more mainstream concept of ‘learning beyond the classroom’ with the publication of ‘Beyond the language classroom’ edited by Phil Benson and Hayo Reinders in 2011.
 Also ten years ago, Kanda University published a special issue of SiSAL Journal on ‘Self-access success stories’ (Navarro & Mynard, 2011).
 In this special issue there were four papers exploring different ways of examining self-access success and three ‘stories.’

-The upcoming LAb session might take some recent publications as a starting point.
+The LAb session also drew on some recent publications.
 For example, in 2020, a new edited book on learner autonomy by Manuel Jiménez Raya and Flávia Vieira was published which contains several relevant chapters which take stock of the field of learner autonomy including two chapters specifically on self access.
 Katherine Thornton’s chapter explores the ‘changing role of self-access’ using a narrative approach to comment on the “ideological shifts and practical considerations” (p.
 157) which have motivated changes in the relationship between self-access and learner autonomy.
 Maria Giovanna Tassinari and José Javier Martos Ramos (2020) also note how the field of self-access has evolved thanks to trends in research from other disciplines.
 In their chapter, they explore changes in roles (of teachers, managers and learners), conceptualizations of ‘places,’ approaches to evaluation, and some ideas for future developments.
 Jo Mynard (2021) has tracked the phases of self-access through the decades from personalized learning in the 1970s to computer-assisted learning in the 2000s, to the current phase which incorporates a focus on emotions, basic psychological needs and wellbeing in language learning.
 Benson (2017) has suggested that it is no longer useful to think in terms of language learning as only occurring either within or outside the classroom, but we can take a more holistic and ecological perspective on learning.
 Garold Murray and Terry Lamb (2017) helped us understand the underlying conceptualizations of space and place in relation to autonomy in language learning in their edited volume.

 - How was self-access in your context originally conceptualized?
 What changes has it experienced over time?